x3a1n4/minr-docs/docs/tags.md

 Core utilities are time-tested and reputable, with minimal downsides when it comes to using them.
 These utilities can only call functions from _other_ <!-- minrdocs:core --> utilities or themselves.
 They're also high-quality and worth checking out!

+!!! note "Why does this exist?"

+    Ideally, _every_ utility gets documented here, even if it's a first project and doesn't work 100% (heck, _especially_ if it's a first project, often new players have incredibly novel and interesting ideas and they deserve to be seen!)
+This tag allows the barrier of entry on these docs to stay open for everyone.

 ### <!-- minrdocs:github https://github.com/github/docs --> – Github { #github data-toc-label="Github" }

 This symbol denotes that a utility has a github.
 Click on the text to open the github repo.